Mark Cueto: Biography

-Career
+Playing career

 Sale Sharks

 Cueto made his début for Sale Sharks against Bristol Shoguns in 2001 and made the England tour to Argentina in 2002, playing against Argentina A.

 Cueto saw success at club level in his first five years at the club, winning the European Challenge Cup twice, first in 2002 when Sale beat Pontypridd 25–22 at the Kassam Stadium on 26 May 2002.
 He was also part of the Sale team that beat Pau, the champions in 2000, by 27 points to 3, also at the Kassam Stadium on 21 May 2005.
 Cueto scored a try in the victory.
 He had his best individual season in 2004–05, scoring 11 tries in just 18 games played.
 Cueto helped Sale Sharks to top the league in the 2005–06 season and carry that form through to win the season ending play-offs, scoring a try as they beat Leicester Tigers in the final, to become Premiership champions for the first time.

 In May 2010, Cueto was voted into Sale Shark's Hall of Fame.
 He played his 150th match for Sale in their 54–21 defeat to Leicester in late December 2010.
 A few days later, Cueto was appointed club captain by the new coach Pete Anglesea; Anglesea replaced Mike Brewer as Sale had won just three out of nine matches in the 2010–11 season by mid-December.
 Cueto was Sale's sixth captain of the season.
 In April, Cueto was banned by the Rugby Football Union for nine weeks after pleading guilty to "making contact with the eye or eye area".
 The incident involved Christian Day and occurred in a match against Northampton on 2 April.
 At the start of the 2011–12 season, in August, Cueto was replaced as Sale captain, with Sam Tuitupou taking over role.

 On 8 February 2013 Cueto broke the Premiership try scoring record of 75 by Steve Hanley, touching down for his 76th try in a 21-16 comeback win over Exeter.
 He eventually retired in 2015 after having scored a then record 90 tries.
 His record was broken on 10 February 2017 by Bristol's wing Tom Varndell.

 Cueto was appointed Member of the Order of the British Empire (MBE) in the 2016 New Year Honours for services to rugby union.